minio/awesome-minio/README.md

 * [Jelastic](https://jelastic.com/) - Jelastic is a multi-cloud PaaS and CaaS for business.
 It uses Minio as an S3 compatible object storage server in Docker containers.
 * [minio-dist-boshrelease](https://github.com/shinji62/minio-dist-boshrelease) - Cloud Foundry [BOSH](https://bosh.io) is an open source tool chain for release engineering, deployment and lifecycle management of large scale distributed services. minio-dist-boshrelease will help easily install the [distributed version of Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide).
 * [minio-dokku](https://github.com/slypix/minio-dokku) - Dockerfile to run Minio on [Dokku](http://dokku.viewdocs.io/dokku/) PaaS.
+* [sloppy.io](https://sloppy.io/) - sloppy.io is the fastest way to deploy your docker container online.
+We provide the infrastructure and workflow to run container applications and micro services.
+Access our platform over the web, via CLI or our own API.
+Check out [Deploying Minio to sloppy.io](https://sloppy.io/deploying-minio-to-sloppy-io/) for further info!

 ### Cloud - IaaS
 * [Deis Workflow](https://deis.com/workflow/) - an open source Platform-as-a-Service for [Kubernetes](https://kubernetes.io/).
 Workflow uses Minio by default to store all internal application metadata and database backups.